Benoît Lahaye

 Biodynamic grower-producer from Bouzy crafting terroir-driven Champagnes with minimal intervention and heritage grape varieties.

 Benoît Lahaye is a fourth-generation grower-producer in Bouzy, Grand Cru Montagne de Reims, farming 4.8 hectares biodynamically since 2010.
 After taking over the family domaine in 1993, Benoît abandoned herbicides immediately and converted fully to organic viticulture by 2007, bottling his first no-sulfur Champagne in 2008.
-Named Winemaker of the Year by Gault and Millau in both 2021 and 2022, the domaine now stands as one of the most celebrated grower addresses in all of Champagne.
+Named Winemaker of the Year by Gault and Millau (2022 guide, awarded 2021), the domaine now stands as one of the most celebrated grower addresses in all of Champagne.

-- Certified organic in 2007 and biodynamic (Biodyvin) since 2010, with mare Tamise and dog Bacchus assisting in the 4.5 hectares worked under biodynamic principles
+- Certified organic (Ecocert) in 2007 and biodynamic (Biodyvin) since 2010, with mare Tamise and dog Bacchus assisting across the vineyards worked under biodynamic principles

-- Le Jardin de la Grosse Pierre is made from a field blend of old vines mostly planted in 1923, incorporating all seven of Champagne's heritage grape varieties plus other no-longer-permitted varietals such as gros plant
+- Le Jardin de la Grosse Pierre is made from a field blend of old vines (oldest planted in 1923), incorporating all seven of Champagne's heritage grape varieties plus other no-longer-permitted varietals such as gros plant

-- Violaine, the domaine's sans soufre (no added sulfur) cuvée, debuted with the 2008 vintage, placing Lahaye among the earliest Champagne producers to bottle sulfur-free
+- Violaine, the domaine's sans soufre (no added sulfur) cuvée, debuted with the 2008 vintage

-- Annual production is approximately 50,000 bottles, keeping the domaine firmly in artisan grower territory
+- Vines average 35 to 40 years old, keeping the domaine firmly in artisan grower territory

 From Peasant Farmer to Pioneer: The Lahaye Story

-The Lahaye story begins in the early 1900s, when a peasant farmer and great-grandfather to the current owner purchased a small parcel of land in Bouzy with only a handful of vines.
-The first commercial vintage followed in 1925, establishing the domaine now recognized across the Champagne world.
+The Lahaye domaine has roots running back four generations in Bouzy, where the great-grandfather planted the oldest vines that survive today in Le Jardin de la Grosse Pierre.
 For decades the estate operated as a family farm, its wines largely sold in bulk to négociants as was common among small Marne growers.
 The transformation arrived with the fourth generation: when Benoît Lahaye took over in 1993, he set an immediate course toward natural viticulture, halting herbicide use from day one and achieving full organic certification by 2007.
+A few years after inheriting, he left the local cooperative to vinify his own grapes.

-- Benoît stopped herbicide use immediately upon taking over in 1993
+- Benoît stopped herbicide use immediately upon taking over in 1993, then left the cooperative to vinify his own grapes

-- Full organic certification achieved in 2007, biodynamic (Biodyvin) certification followed in 2010
+- Full organic certification (Ecocert) achieved in 2007, biodynamic (Biodyvin) certification followed in 2010

 - First no-sulfur Champagne, Violaine, bottled in 2008, marking a defining moment in the domaine's modern identity